Globe Theatre, Stockton-on-Tees

 Our experts in heritage and iconic community buildings restored another cultural icon in the 1935-built Globe Theatre in Stockton-on-Tees.

-Our team transformed and revitalised the Art Deco landmark so that this high street venue, which used to host acts such as The Beatles, will again soon be welcoming top names of theatre, music and comedy.
+Our team transformed and revitalised the Art Deco landmark so that this high street venue, which used to host acts such as The Beatles, can again welcome top names of theatre, music and comedy.

 In addition to transforming this much-loved theatre, we renovated the neighbouring 153 High Street building, a former bridal wear shop, into a box office and café bar facilities for the Globe.
 It will also operate as a standalone venue with a small performance area.

 The project, procured through the Scape Major Works framework, received a £4.5m National Lottery grant through the National Lottery Heritage Fund's Heritage Enterprise Scheme.